Azure-Samples/zero2hero/README.md

 # Zero 2 Hero with GitHub Copilot

-This repo contains a set of sample journeys to explore and demonstrate what we can do with GitHub Copilot, the new Chat functionality and the power of the triad: #GitHub + #VisualStudio + #Azure 🚀
+This repo contains a set of sample journeys to explore and demonstrate what we can do with GitHub Copilot, the Chat functionality and the power of the triad: #GitHub + #VisualStudio + #Azure 🚀

 ![Zero 2 Hero with GitHub Copilot](media/logo.png)